abourazanis/old.abourazanis.github.io/_posts/2014-09-12-How-I-started-my-own-Jekyll-blog.md

-The idea to start a personal blog was in my mind for quite some time but I could not motivated enough myself to do it.
+The idea to start a personal blog was in my mind for quite some time but I could not motivate enough myself to do it.
 Even after I read various posts suggesting that every developer should have one, as a self note keeper, as a way to improve his communication skills and  his 'brand'.